Hex-4/untitled-study-dashboard/README.md

 The code is a mess, but a general overview is that a widget template is defined, which widgets slot into and extend.
 Then, the widget picker adds the widget to a shared list, which is then looped over and instantiated in a parent component.
 Settings works by having a shared array of settings - when the settings icon on a widget is clicked, it sets the array to its settings and the settings box reads from that.
 There was probably a much better way to do that but hey, it works!

 If you're me from the future (unlikely) or want to run a dev server and check out my terrible code (also unlikely), I suggest [Bun](https://bun.sh).
-Simply:
+Simply run:

 ```sh
 bun i